Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Lockpicker**

-    You gain proficiency with thieves’ tools.
+    You gain Proficiency with thieves’ tools.

 - **Plan B**